 ERI office opening hours

-Up to late September 2021, the Information and Encounters Area office is open at the following dates:
+The Information and Encounters Area office is open at the following dates:

 Behind the creation of the ERI…